n-rule/demo/README.md

-# It is a demo automation using Vagrant to deploy Petclinic-demo
+# It is a learning automation project using Vagrant to deploy Petclinic demo

 To start a project: